 With the help of admissions information, including Web information, potential applicants can determine whether or not SUNY Cortland has the programs that meet their needs.
-SUNY Cortland offers a broad range of major programs for undergraduate students as well as a variety of graduate programs in teacher education, professional studies, and English and history in arts and sciences.
+SUNY Cortland offers a broad range of major programs for undergraduate students as well as a variety of graduate programs in teacher education, professional studies, English and history.
 Approximately 21 percent of the College's entering undergraduate students have not decided upon a major at the time they enroll, and ordinarily it is not necessary to decide upon a major until the end of the sophomore year.